angular/angular/adev/src/content/guide/routing/common-router-tasks.md

 }
 ```

-NOTE: You can bind all route data with key, value pairs to component inputs: static or resolved route data, path parameters, matrix parameters, and query parameters.
-If you want to use the parent components route info you will need to set the router paramsInheritanceStrategy option: withRouterConfig({paramsInheritanceStrategy: 'always'})

 </docs-step>

 Note: You can bind all route data with key, value pairs to component inputs: static or resolved route data, path parameters, matrix parameters, and query parameters.